CHPGenetics/SCORED/README.md

 # SCORED

-SCORED is a Python package for single-cell RNA sequencing data imputation using SimRank and Random Walk with Restart algorithms.
-It processes AnnData objects, performs quality control, builds graphs, and imputes missing data.
+SCORED is a Python package for long read single-cell RNA sequencing data refinement.
+The SCORED method evaluates cell-cell similarity by combining SimRank similarity metrics with Gaussian kernel weights derived from cell-cell distances in the reduced-dimensional space and then leverage a Markov process to incorporate information from similar cells, enabling the inference of the true transcriptomic profile for each cell.

 ## Installation